 luteinizing hormone levels, as well as impaired mammary gland development and uterine proliferation.
 Male and female growth curves are similar and do not show the sexual dimorphism in growth observed in wildtype controls.
 Female homozygotes have increased body weights, total body fat, and bone mineral density than wildtype female mice.

 A targeting vector containing floxed TK-neo selection cassette was inserted downstream of exon 3 and a third loxP site was inserted upstream of exon 3.
 The construct was electroporated into unspecified C57BL/6NTac derived embryonic stem (ES) cell line.
 Correctly targeted ES cells were injected into blastocysts.
 The resulting chimeric animals were tested for germline transmission.
 The mice were crossed with mice on an unknown background and carrying the Tg(Sox2-cre)1Amc transgene to remove the floxed TK-neo cassette.
-The mice were the backcrossed to C57BL/6NCrl using a marker assisted protocol.
+The mice were the backcrossed to C57BL/6NCrl using a marker assisted protocol (see SNP note below).
 Upon arrival at The Jackson Laboratory, the mice were crossed to C57BL/6NJ (Stock No. 005304) at least once to establish the colony.

 |Allele Name||targeted mutation 4.2, Kenneth S Korach|